biosemantics/charaparser-web/README.md

      ```

-* /{ontology}/getStandardCollection: *Obtain the standard carex characters*
+* /{ontology}/getStandardCollection: *Obtain the standard exp characters*
   * HTTP GET http://{host}/{ontology}/getStandardCollection?user={optional_user}
   * {ontology}: The ontology content to obtain.
 Ontology name must be in lower case, e.g., exp.
   * {user}: If present, the user-specific version of the ontology will be used.
 Otherwise, a shared version of the ontology will be used (See /createUserOntology).
-  * Example: GET http://shark.sbs.arizona.edu:8080/carex/getStandardCollection? (this works only after a call to /createUserOntology with an empty user and carex ontology as parameters)
+  * Example: GET http://shark.sbs.arizona.edu:8080/exp/getStandardCollection? (this works only after a call to /createUserOntology with an empty user and exp ontology as parameters)
   * Response body:
     ```json
     {